 Catelli GF pasta: We have tried a lot of pastas, and this one is definitely our favourite!
 We love the spaghetti and fusilli and recently used the macaroni to make a homemade macaroni!
 I’ve found this pasta at both Save On and Thrifty Foods.

 Annie’s Gluten Free Rice Pasta & Cheddar: If your child is anything like ours, macaroni is a favourite!
-Annie’s makes a gluten free version that is fairly good, if you aren’t up for making your own from scratch!
+Annie’s makes a gluten free version that is quite tasty, if you aren’t up for making your own from scratch!

 GF Bread: Until recently, our favourite GF bread was the Udis whole wheat bread found frozen at Thriftys and Save On.
 But it wasn’t cheap!
 Then we discovered Little Northern Bakehouse’s GF Seeds and Grains Loaf at Costco – one package includes 2 loaves, each larger than Udis, for just a little bit more money than 1 loaf of Udis!!
 And it’s delicious!